Honorary Founding Director

 Ms. Meadows is well known for her accomplishments in scientific, technical, medical, and architectural illustration and model making.
 She taught technical and fine arts at the Sebring and Lake Placid Art Center, and has worked as a computer animator for Ken Sneeden and Associates.
 In pursuit of other interests, she is also a licensed private pilot.

-Borislav learned about the concept of a Global Resource Based Economy in 2009 and has been volunteering his time to help make this social direction a reality ever since.
+Borislav learned about the concept of a Global Resource Based Economy in 2009, upon which he decided to volunteer his time to help make this social direction a reality.
 He has embraced developing an interdisciplinary skill set as a necessary approach to making progress on the global challenges facing humanity today.

-As a software engineer and server administrator, he learned an engineering way of thinking that helped develop an approach towards problem solving.
-He has produced numerous automated solutions for everyday organizational operations.
-His interdisciplinary training helps him design solutions based on the underlying human needs and organizational workflows.
-He is the creator of knowledgemap.me.
+As a software engineer and server administrator, he learned an engineering way of thinking which plays an essential role in problem solving.
+Whether it is automating everyday operations or imagining and implementing new ways of doing things, having an interdisciplinary perspective helps him design solutions based on the underlying human needs and organizational workflows.
+He is the founder of KnowledgeMap.me.

 Borislav is incredibly passionate about education as one of the most important tools for changing the world.
 He has been teaching guitar since 2012 and English since 2013.
 He has extensive experience teaching kids and adults.
-He designs step-by-step series of lessons that take a person from zero to an advanced stage of a skill.
+He designs step-by-step series of lessons that take a person from zero to an advanced stage of a skill, while at the same time embracing the differences between people and the particular approaches and strengths each one brings.
 He has also created an automated course on time management.

 He is a graduate of the Compassion Course.
 This skill set has been fundamental to enabling him to have consistent clarity about his work, live in accordance with his values, and collaborate with a wide variety of people whose behavior may differ from his.
 His application of a discipline usually called General Semantics has also been fundamental to facilitating communication, as well as to all his other endeavors.